 Ski area: 600km

 Courchevel is a Ski Solutions favourite and has to be one of our top French ski resorts.
-Part of the Three Valleys ski area – the biggest ski area in the world.
+Part of the Three Valleys ski area – the biggest ski area in France.
 Courchevel is made up of four different ski areas each with their own distinct feel.
 Courchevel 1850 with excellent skiing and chic boutiques.
 If you’re looking for a lively atmosphere and a great selection of shops and bars, try Courchevel 1650.
 Otherwise, Courchevel 1550 with a relaxed atmosphere or Courchevel 1300 with an authentic Alpine village.
 Named one of the most exclusive ski resorts in the world with an abundance of Michelin-star restaurants for you to enjoy, Courchevel is the perfect choice for a stylish ski holiday.

 La Plagne is one of the best ski resorts in France.
 Made up from ten separate villages, the ski resort offers multiple ski experiences depending on which you choose to stay in.
 Montchavin is a great family favourite with its snow garden and sledge area.
 Belle Plagne and Plagne Centre are the best villages for lively pubs and late-night discos.
 With access to the vast Paradiski ski area, there is a variety of terrain to keep everyone happy too.
 The bobsleigh from the 1992 Winter Olympics is a must-do, with three different tracks winding down a 1.5km track from Plagne 1800 to La Roche.
 One of our sustainable choice ski holidays, taking the train is the most environmentally friendly way of travelling to this resort.